yue/yue/README.md

 ## Issues

-The Issues page of this repo is disabled on purpose, and I do not answer emails on using or building this project.
-For help please go to the [yue/help](https://github.com/yue/help) repo where users help themselves.
+The issues page of this repo is disabled on purpose, for help please go to the [yue/help](https://github.com/yue/help) repo where users help themselves.

-The only way to get help from me is to subscribe to [paid plans][paid-plans].
+To report a bug, you have to create a pull request with a test case of your problem, or you can choose to subscribe to [paid plans][paid-plans].

 ## Contributions

-While I appreciate contributions and will do my best to get them merged, please understand I have very limited time to review them.

-By sending a pull request, you are agreeing to transfer the copyright of its code to me.
+By sending a pull request, you are agreeing to transfer the copyright of your code to me.

 ## License